hans-cyfrin/sol-query/tests/100/test_plan.md

 ```

 ### Conventions for This Plan
-- Patterns use simple wildcards only (e.g., "*Token*", "transfer*").
-Regex is not assumed.
+- Patterns are regex evaluated via Python re.search (e.g., ".*Token.*", "transfer.*", "composition_and_imports/.*").
-- Case sensitivity follows implementation defaults; tests must not depend on toggling case sensitivity.
+- Case sensitivity follows implementation defaults (case-sensitive).
+Do not rely on disabling case sensitivity.
 - Expected outputs focus on structure, presence of keys, non-emptiness where appropriate, and element types; avoid hardcoded counts.
 - When a directory or file pattern is referenced, assume it exists in the listed fixtures.
 If not, adapt the pattern to a nearby equivalent.
-- For identifier-based tests, use names that commonly exist in provided fixtures (e.g., typical token/NFT patterns, modifiers, variables).
+- For identifier-based tests, use names that commonly exist in provided fixtures.
 Adapt as needed to actual files if names differ.

 ---